 You know how immersion is the quickest way to learn a foreign language?
 That’s because it mimics the way your brain learned its native tongue — through repeated, contextual impressions, i.e. stories.

 The average person needs to encounter a word eight times in order to reliably recall it.
 How you get those impressions is up to you.
-However, my own experience indicates that traditional “brute force” memorization techniques are not only tedious, but also less effective than they could be.
+However, my own experience indicates that traditional “brute force” memorization techniques are not only tedious, but less effective than they could be.

 A dedicated travel fanatic, Erica studied abroad across Latin America, Europe, and the Middle East before settling down to spend several years teaching English and history.
-She founded Vocabbett in an attempt to mitigate some of the tedium associated with SAT prep, bringing in lessons and experiences she learned studying languages across the world.
-She received her Bachelor of Arts and Master of Liberal Studies degrees from Southern Methodist University, and Ahead of Her Time is her first novel.
+She founded Vocabbett in 2019, building upon her experience in teaching and linguistics.